128technology/docs/docs/bcp_salt_pillars.md

 ## Using Salt with 128T

 The 128T Conductor uses different Salt environments to logically separate the 128T specific Salt state and modules from any custom Salt modules implemented by the user.
-The locations for each environment are defined in the Salt Master configuration file on the Conductor located at `/etc/128technology/salt/master`:
+The locations for each environment are defined in the Salt Master configuration file on the Conductor.

+`/etc/128technology/salt/master`:
 ```
 file_roots:
   128T: